farhannysf/apx_bot/README.md

 This project is made to improve players convenience and reduce time spent when checking current mission and number of players of ArmA 3 servers in Battlemetrics through Discord integration.

 # Features
 The bot is actively hosted on APX Discord guild.
 It is able to show current mission, number of players and active players list on a server when !serverstats command is invoked by a user.
-Server list can be managed by authorized users through !serverconfig command.
+Channel authorization can be managed by authorized users through !channelconfig command.
+Respectively, server list can also be managed by authorized users through !serverconfig command.
 The bot is also containerized using Docker to provide more portability in deployment.
 It is using Sentry for logging and error tracking, Segment with Amplitude integration for analytics and Google Cloud Firestore to store channel, server list and configuration variables.
-There are two available runtime modes,each accomodates for production and development purpose.
+There are two available runtime modes, each accomodates for production and development purpose.

 ### Usage example